Close Menu

 What is a Bear Put Spread?

-The bear put spread is a strategy employed when a trader has a bearish outlook on an underlying asset.
+The bear put spread is a strategy employe when a trader has a bearish outlook on an underlying asset.
 This spread involves buying a put option at a higher strike price and selling a put option at a lower strike price, both with the same expiration date.
 By purchasing the higher strike put, the trader gains the right to sell the underlying asset at a higher price, while the sold lower strike put generates premium income that helps offset the cost of the bought put.

 A bear put spread profits when the underlying asset declines in price.
 The maximum profit occurs if the underlying asset’s price falls below the lower strike price at expiration, as the trader can exercise the long put option at the higher strike price while the sold put expires worthless.
 The maximum loss for this strategy is the net premium paid for the position, which is the difference between the price paid for the higher strike put and the premium received for selling the lower strike put.